joseferreira01/SSar4/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Trainee Dev-Luby Software
+- 🔭 I’m currently working on Luby Software (Dev - Trainee)
 - 📫 How to reach me: www.linkedin.com/in/sarass2 (Linkedin)
 - 😄 Pronouns: anything